Here2ServeU/aws-elb-ec2/README.md

-# Scripts to Help You Create an Application Load Balancer to Distribute Traffic Across Two Instances on AWS
+## Introduction: Steps About How You Create an Application Load Balancer to Distribute Traffic Across Two Instances on AWS
+* 👋 Hey everyone!
+Welcome back to my GitHub.
+* 🎥 This repo shows you how to deploy an Application Load Balancer to Distribute Traffic Across Two Instances on AWS.
+* 📊 AWS Elastic Load Balancer helps automatically distribute incoming application traffic across multiple targets, such as EC2 instances, to enhance your applications' availability and fault tolerance.

 **Pre-Requisites**
 -> An AWS Account